roblanf/sarscov2phylo/README.md

 This step aligns each of the sequences in `trimmed.fa` and **ADDS** them to `global.fa`.
 It's set up like this so that one can easily add new sequences to the global alignment as they are released on GISAID, without re-doing the whole process.

-Next steps
+# Next steps under development

 * filter the global alignment for bad sites and sequences
 * build a global tree
-* implement global exclusion of sequences via excluded_sequences.txt
+* implement global exclusion of sequences via excluded_sequences.tsv